Concepts and methods for predicting viral evolution: Predictive analysis of viral evolution

 \subsubsection{Model calibration}

-In a second step, we calibrate the model-based fitness by comparison with empirical fitness data.
-By equation~(\ref{xdot2}), we obtain clade- and region-specific trajectories of empirical fitness, $\hat f_{\alpha, r} (t)$, in a representative set of regions $r$ where clades are in direct competition (see section 3.1).
-We define a new, calibrated fitness model $F^c$ by \EQ F^c_{\alpha,r} (t) = F_{\alpha, r} (t) + \Delta F_\alpha. \EE The calibration combines clade- and region-specific trajectories of the primary model, here the two-component model $F_{\alpha, r} (t) = F_{\alpha, r}^\ant (t) + F_\alpha^\intr$ computed with region-specific immune weights, and a clade-specific global correction term, $\Delta F_\alpha$.
-Relative fitness computed from the calibrated model, $f^c_{\alpha,r} (t)$, is then used as input for predictions.
+In a second step, we calibrate the model-based fitness by comparison with empirical trajectory data $x^\alpha_r (t)$ in a representative set of regions $r$ where clades are in direct competition (see section 3.1).
+We define a new, calibrated fitness model $F^c$ by \EQ F^c_{\alpha,r} (t) = F_{\alpha, r} (t) + \Delta F_\alpha. \EE The calibration combines clade- and region-specific trajectories of the primary model, here the two-component model $F_{\alpha, r} (t) = F_{\alpha, r}^\ant (t) + F_\alpha^\intr$ computed with region-specific immune weights, and clade-specific global correction terms $\Delta F_\alpha$. \comment{The calibrated model inherits the explicit time-dependence of the antigenic fitness component, while the correction terms are taken to be time-independent.} Relative fitness computed from the calibrated model, $f^c_{\alpha,r} (t)$, is then used as input for predictions.